-The traditional Inca Trail is established for 4 days and 3 nights hiking which leads travelers from KM 82 – Piskacuchu (the start point 2.5 hours away from Cusco) all the way to Machu Picchu via its exclusive Sun Gate (also called Inti Punku).
+The traditional Inca Trail is established for 4 days and 3 nights hiking which leads travelers from KM 82 – Piskacuchu (the start point 2.5 hours away from Cusco) all the way to Machu Picchu via its exclusive Inti Punko (Sun Gate).

 Inca trail staying in hotel no camping, appropriate for those who care about altitude sickness.

 Getting to Machu Picchu via the Short Inca Trail consists for a beautiful train journey.
 To access the one-day Inca Trail hike and next day Machu Picchu, you will disembark the train around 30 minutes before Aguas Calientes at what will appear to be the middle of nowhere, the stop KM 104 (chachabamba).
 The train journey, allowing you to fully absorb the beauty of it curving through the crevices of the Andean Mountains.
 Don’t get too lost in the beauty of the landscape as you will have to hop off of the train at the KM 104.